elklepo/pwn/CTFZone_Quals_2019/TicTacToe/WRITEUP.md

 `tictactoe` gets human move and computes computer move basing on board state after human move.

-Both human move and computer move are sent to `server.py` which is responsible for moves validation, win/lose decision and informing `tictactoe` that user won 100 games and flag is available.
+Both human move and computer move are sent to `server.py` which is responsible for moves validation, win/lose decision and informing `tictactoe` that user won 100 games and the flag is available.

 When flag availability is signaled, `tictactoe` is sending "get flag" request to `server.py` which sends flag back if 100 games were won (for simplicity - this call is omitted on above diagram).

-It is impossible for user to communicate to `server.py` directly, so let's jump to pwning `tictactoe`. :)
+It is impossible for user to communicate to `server.py` directly so we have to exploit `tictactoe`.

 #### tictactoe exploitation